boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/dynamic-connection-string.md

 ![Custom Attribute Configuration with Dynamic Connection String](/static/assets/iFrame-based/images/custom-attribute-configuration-with-dynamic-connection-string.png)

 Please refer to the help document below for instructions on configuring Custom Attribute.
-Click [here](/working-with-data-sources/configuring-custom-attribute/) for more information.
+Click on the [custom attribute](/working-with-data-sources/configuring-custom-attribute/) for more information.